WebDevLuke/OrionBP/README.md

 ```sh
 var minify = true;
 ```
-If set to `true`, all concatenated CSS and Javascript will then be minified tor reduce files sizes.
+If set to `true`, all concatenated CSS and Javascript will then be minified to reduce files sizes.

-If you wish to add any JS libararies such jQuery, simply add these to `/dev/js/vendor/` and they will automatically be concatenated with the rest of the framework JS.
+If you wish to add any JS libraries such as jQuery, simply add these to `/dev/js/vendor/` and they will automatically be concatenated with the rest of the framework JS.

 The same goes for polyfills, but add them to `/dev/js/polyfills/` instead.

-## Creating Builds
+## Creating builds

 ```sh
 Orion-Framework/